 The Card Players by Paul Cézanne

-Paul Gauguin’s Nafea Faa Ipoipo?
-(When Will You Marry?) stands as one of the most significant works in modern art history.
-Sold for $210 million in 2015, it became one of the most expensive paintings ever acquired, reflecting both Gauguin’s enduring influence and the rarity of his Tahitian masterpieces.
+Paul Gauguin’s Nafea Faa Ipoipo, or When Will You Marry?, stands as one of the most significant works in modern art history.
+Sold for $210 million in 2015, it became one of the most expensive paintings ever acquired, reflecting both Gauguin’s enduring influence and the scarcity of his Tahitian masterpieces on the open market.

 Painted in 1892, the work belongs to Gauguin’s celebrated Tahitian series, created during his self-imposed exile from European civilization.
-The composition depicts two Tahitian women, one seated and the other standing, set against a lush tropical landscape.
-The painting exemplifies Gauguin’s use of bold colors, flattened forms, and idealized representations of Polynesian life, elements that would later shape the trajectory of modern art.
+Two Tahitian women dominate the composition, one seated, one standing, set against a lush tropical backdrop.
+The painting showcases Gauguin’s bold use of color, flattened forms, and idealized representations of Polynesian life, elements that would go on to shape the entire trajectory of modern art.

-The extraordinary price reflects the scarcity of Gauguin’s major works from this period and his profound impact on later artistic movements.
-The sale to a Qatari buyer further reinforced the nation’s ambitions as a cultural powerhouse, securing another landmark acquisition for its growing collection of historically significant artworks.
+The extraordinary price reflects the scarcity of Gauguin’s major works from this period and the profound impact he had on later artistic movements.
+The sale to a Qatari buyer further reinforced the nation’s ambitions as a cultural powerhouse, securing another landmark acquisition for its growing collection of historically significant art.

 Nafea Faa Ipoipo?
 (When Will You Marry?) by Paul Gauguin